 White Bean Soup

-I have been seeing a lot of white bean soup out there in the big virtual kitchen.
+I have been seeing a lot of white bean soup recipes out there in the virtual kitchen world.
 Unfortunately, they have all been pureed.
-What about keeping those pump white beans together and creating a creamy soup?
-That is exactly what I did here.
+What about keeping those pump white beans together and still creating a creamy soup?
+That is exactly what I did with this recipe for White Bean Soup.

 1 small yellow onion, diced